Not without the help of humans...so far.

 But they found it productive to centrally work from a large amount of data, rather than individual reporters working from their own small stash of data.

 Radar used natural language generation (NLG) and built new templates for each data-set.
 Both processes were previously underutilized in journalism.
+Automated news is now a known commodity.
+We have advanced to the digital world of new reporting.

 The most important discovery?
 The best results come from a combination of automation and a human reporter.
 “Automation can deliver a mass of copy, but the nose for a story, the context of what is newsworthy and the skill of the writing great copy are still best delivered by a reporter.”